www42/phoenix/hints/TeamServicesContainerBuild.md

     - "Docker" task to push the image
     ![](images/vstshelloworldpushimage.jpg)

-6. **Later** you will need an additional step to move a "*.yaml" file to an artifacts folder.
+6. **Later (you should skip this step in Challenge-1!!)** you will need an additional step to move a "*.yaml" file to an artifacts folder.
 Use the "Publish Build Artifacts" Task.
 This will look like shown below.
 **Hint:** Make sure you reference your yaml file from the correct location!
 ![](images/vstsdropyaml.jpg)